WHAT WE DO

 Fellowship Program for the Next Generation of Health Specialists

-Since 2019, our collaborations with the university hospitals in Bern and Lugano hava supported the professional growth and specialization of surgeons, anaesthesiologists, and scrub nurses from Myanmar.
-Hosting approximately 5 fellows from partner university hospitals from Mandalay and Yangon, the programme is based on a training-of-trainers approach ensuring the further leveraging of the knowledge and experiences gathered in Switzerland.
+Since 2019, our collaborations with the university hospitals in Bern and Lugano have supported the professional growth and specialization of surgeons, anaesthesiologists, and scrub nurses from Myanmar.
+Hosting approximately 5 fellows from partner university hospitals in Mandalay and Yangon, the programme is based on a training-of-trainers approach, ensuring the further leveraging of the knowledge and experiences gathered in Switzerland.

 Educational Missions to Support Treatment and Enhance Access